 In scenarios one and two, people continue using spreadsheets, thus creating data shadow systems, also called spreadmarts.
 In scenario three, the self-service BI tools generate shadow systems.
 In all the scenarios, it's complete chaos and anarchy.

 Select the right self-service tool

 There are four types of analytics: descriptive, diagnostic, predictive and prescriptive.
-And there are different business analytical roles: casual information consumer, business analyst, data analyst, data engineer and data scientist.
+And there are different business analytics roles: casual information consumer, business analyst, data analyst, data engineer and data scientist.

-The overwhelming analytical need is descriptive analysis, which enables a businessperson to examine what has happened or what is trending in the business.
+The overwhelming analytical need is descriptive analysis, which enables a business user to examine what has happened or what is trending in the business.
 This is the type of analysis that casual information consumers need.
-These businesspeople don't want to create a dashboard but would like to be able to filter and drill down into data from existing dashboards, visualizations or reports.
-Putting a data discovery tool with a blank screen in front of them is the surest way to overwhelm and send them back to the spreadsheets.
+These users don't want to create a dashboard but would like to be able to filter and drill down into data from existing dashboards, visualizations or reports.
+Putting a data discovery tool with a blank screen in front of them is the surest way to overwhelm them and send them back to the spreadsheets.

 There is a time and a place for data discovery tools.
 Their sweet spot for self-service BI is diagnostic analysis performed by business or data analysts.
 Their job is to analyze data and, if enabled, create dashboards, visualizations and reports for themselves and others.
 Predictive and prescriptive analytics is the purview of data engineers and data scientists who will need not only the self-service BI tools, but also statistical applications and data preparation tools.